nih-cfde/training-and-engagement/docs/TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md

 - Reviews for merge into `stable`
 - Release note maintenance

 The planning phase scheduled following a release will allow for discussion and assignment of the different roles for the upcoming release.
-This phase will also include discussion for generating new content.
+This phase will also include discussion for generating new content and creation of appropriate issues in the training repo.

 ### Development